mmbman/Katagiri/1986-03-15-Triple-Treasure-Lecture-2.md

 Anyway, briefly speaking, first we do repentance, which means perfect openness of your heart, which allows you to be ready to listen to the voiceless voice of the whole universe.
 That is repentance.

 And then, the Triple Treasure is that if you open your heart, next, you have to behave in the realm of the universe.
-Not outside of the universe, and not inside of the universe – because your whole body and mind is completely embraced by the whole universe, so you have to behave in the realm of the universe.
-You have to manifest your life in the realm of the universe.
+Not outside of the universe, and not inside of the universe – because your whole body and mind is completely embraced by the whole universe, so you have to behave in the realm of the universe, you have to manifest your life in the realm of the universe.
 There is no other way to go.
 How should we manifest ourselves in the realm of the universe?
 That is the Triple Treasure, the Three Refuges.

 The Three Refuges are the three goals in life.
 When you realize your existence in the realm of the universe, then naturally you can see the goal in life – in other words, how you manifest your life in the realm of the universe, with all sentient beings.